Interested in a hands-on learning experience for developing LLM applications?

 Advanced engineering mathematics

 Advanced Engineering Mathematics is a textbook for advanced engineering and applied mathematics students.
-The book deals with calculus of vector, tensor and differential equations, partial differential equations, linear elasticity, nonlinear dynamics, chaos theory and applications in engineering.
+The book deals with the calculus of vectors, tensor and differential equations, partial differential equations, linear elasticity, nonlinear dynamics, chaos theory, and applications in engineering.

-The book includes a large number of problems at the end of each chapter that helps students develop their understanding of the material covered in the chapter.
+The book includes a large number of problems at the end of each chapter that help students develop their understanding of the material covered in the chapter.

 5. Computer Age Statistical Inference by Bradley Efron and Trevor Hastie